-Getting a foot on the property ladder is a dream for many people and, when buying their first property, timing can have an effect on both the price they pay and the availability of an affordable mortgage.
+Getting a foot on the property ladder is a dream for many people and, when buying your first property, timing can have an effect on both the price you pay and the availability of an affordable mortgage.

 How to get the best first-time buyer mortgage deal

 If you are a first-time buyer it is important to understand that lenders will be more cautious when it comes to granting you a mortgage.
 Making sure your finances are in good order, having a clean credit report, together with a provable regular income are all desirable before applying for a mortgage.
 To see the best mortgage deals for your own personal circumstance use our Mortgage Best Buy Table and enter a property value as well as your deposit amount.

 The larger the deposit you have accumulated, and assuming you have a good credit history, the more likely you are to be accepted for a mortgage and you will also have a wider range of deals to choose from.
 The bigger your deposit, the lower your mortgage needs to be and that means a lower loan-to-value ratio (LTV).
 The lower your loan-to-value ratio the better the mortgage deal you are likely to secure as interest rates are more competitively priced at 60-80% LTV ratios.

 When arranging a mortgage you can apply directly to a lender or use the services of a mortgage broker, such as Habito* which is an online mortgage broker.
 Alternatively, you can source a mortgage broker in your area using the directory services VouchedFor* or Unbiased* - both of these websites will allow you to search for vetted financial professionals local to you based on customers' reviews.

 Applying directly to a lender will limit your choice of mortgages whereas using a reputable mortgage broker will provide a wider choice of lenders and mortgage deals.
 Before applying for your first mortgage make sure you check all the details of the loan and the costs involved so that you fully understand your commitments.